W427697/Discord-/CONTRIBUTING/RELEASING.md

 # Releasing <!-- omit in toc -->

 > **Note**
-> This document is relevant only for core team members who have permissions to release new versions of Storybook.
-Regular contributors and maintainers can read it for interest or to suggest changes, but they don't have to.
+> This document is relevant only for maintainers that have permissions to release new versions of Storybook.
+Anyone can read it for interest or to suggest changes, but it's not required knowledge.

 ## Table of Contents <!-- omit in toc -->